 - You may save to CD, or USB memory stick

 - You may purchase a USB memory stick for $5.00

 - Black-and-white laser printing is available at $.15 per page

 - Color printing is only available for children using the computers in the Youth area at Central Library, at $1.00 per page

 - Payment must be made in cash

-- Assistance from a volunteer coach is available during select times at Central Library and Columbia Pike
+- Assistance from a volunteer coach is available by appointment at Central Library and Columbia Pike

 - Library Staff can help start programs and access the Internet, but cannot provide tutoring or hands-on assistance